A Peano curve from mated geodesic trees in the directed landscape: Abstract

 \section{Abstract}

-A number of interesting examples of random space filling curves have been constructed in two dimensional statistical mechanics models.
-Examples of the above include SLE($8$), arising as the scaling limit of the Peano curve between the uniform spanning tree of $\Z^2$ and its dual \cite{LSW04}, or SLE($16/\gamma^2$), which describes the interface between two mated trees in $\gamma$-Liouville Quantum gravity \cite{DMS14}.
-In this work, we construct a Peano curve from the geodesic tree in a fixed direction and its dual in the directed landscape, the putative universal space-time scaling limit object in the KPZ universality class.
-The geodesic tree and its dual were constructed in \cite{Bha23}, where it was shown that they have the same law up to reflection; indeed, the dual tree is the geodesic tree of the dual landscape as constructed there.
-We show that the interface between the two trees is a space filling curve that is naturally parametrized by the area and encodes the geometry of the two trees.
-We study the regularity and fractal properties of this Peano curve, exploiting simultaneously the symmetries of the directed landscape and probabilistic estimates obtained in the planar exponential last passage percolation, which is known to converge to the directed landscape in the scaling limit.
+For the directed landscape, the putative universal space-time scaling limit object in the (1+1) dimensional Kardar-Parisi-Zhang (KPZ) universality class, consider the geodesic tree-- the tree formed by the coalescing semi-infinite geodesics in a given direction.
+As shown in \cite{Bha23}, this tree comes interlocked with a dual tree, which (up to a reflection) has the same marginal law as the geodesic tree.
+Analogous examples of one ended planar trees formed by coalescent semi-infinite random paths and their duals are objects of interest in various other probability models, a classical example being the Brownian web, which is constructed as a scaling limit of coalescent random walks.
+In this paper, we continue the study of the geodesic tree and its dual in the directed landscape and exhibit a new space-filling curve traversing between the two trees that is naturally parametrized by the area it covers and encodes the geometry of the two trees; this parallels the construction of the T\'oth-Werner curve between the Brownian web and its dual.
+We study the regularity and fractal properties of this Peano curve, exploiting simultaneously the symmetries of the directed landscape and probabilistic estimates obtained in planar exponential last passage percolation, which is known to converge to the directed landscape in the scaling limit.
+On the way, we develop a novel coalescence estimate for geodesics, and this has recently found application in other work.